Finding it hard to give up carbohydrates? This keto bread makes the switch much easier, easily being able to still have sandwiches and toast.

 How many carbs in keto bread?

 This ketogenic bread recipe only has 1g of net carbs.
 WHAT? that’s crazy!
-Net carbs are total carbs minus fibre and are how most people following the ketogenic diet will count their carbohydrates.
+Net carbs are total carbs minus fiber and are how most people following the ketogenic diet will count their carbohydrates.

 How many calories in keto bread?